redBorder/redborder-cgroups/README.md

 To install redborder-cgroups, follow these steps:

-1. Compile RPM package using redborder mock file.
+1. Compile RPM package using redborder mock file or `yum install redborder-cgroups` (you will need redborder repo ->  http://repo.redborder.com/)

 2. Install the package using the following command: